holjas/holjas/README.md

 <h3>🖥️  <em>Front-End Developer in Toronto, Canada</em> 🍁</h3>
 ------------------------
 <br/>
 <p>I am a collaborative front-end web developer with an eye for detail and a way with words.
-I am well versed in a number of languages and frameworks, including HTML, CSS, Javascript, jQuery, Sass and Bootstrap to name a few…</p>
+I am well versed in a number of languages and frameworks, including HTML, CSS, Javascript, jQuery, React, Sass and Bootstrap to name a few…</p>

 <p>I have years of experience in the hospitality industry that have molded me into a great team player with a real knack for communicating with folks.
 I find it easy to understand what someone is trying to convey and keep a positive attitude during times of uncertainty and stress. </p>